lorensen/VTKExamples/src/Instructions/ForAdministrators.md

 4. Wipes the *docs* directory

-     The *docs* directory contains all of the md and html files for the site.
+     The *docs* directory contains all of the md and HTML files for the site.
 A clean directory prevents old files from being used.

 5. Runs the [ScrapeRepo script](https://lorensen.github.io/VTKExamples/site/Instructions/ForAdministrators/#scraperepo)

-     This will populate the *docs* directory.
+     populate the *docs* directory.

 6. Checks for a successful scrape

-     This sanity check sees if a reasonable number of files have been updated.
+     This sanity check sees if a reasonable number of files have Pbeen updated.

 7. Copies the *src/stylesheets* directory ino *docs/stylesheets*